Skip to main content

 Balanced”investor update”, “business review”Mix of visual and data; moderate text density

-Information-dense”technical deep-dive”, “detailed analysis”, “academic”Tighter layouts, more tables and charts, appendix-friendly
+Information-dense”technical deep-dive”, “detailed analysis”, “academic”Tighter layouts, more tables/charts, appendix-friendly

 For pitch decks, keynotes, and executive summaries, the agent defaults to visual-first.
 For internal reporting and technical content, it leans information-dense.